Azalia Snail

 Azalia Snail is an American avant-garde singer-songwriter and musician.
-She is a multi-instrumentalist active in neo-psychedelia, psychedelic folk and indie rock, played a prominent role in the 1990s lo-fi music scene, and was dubbed the "Queen of Lo-Fi".
+She is a multi-instrumentalist active in neo-psychedelia, psychedelic folk, and indie rock, played a prominent role in the 1990s lo-fi music scene, and was dubbed the "Queen of Lo-Fi".
 She is one half of the duo LoveyDove.

-Snail recorded eleven solo albums between 1990 and 2006 and has written film scores for several indie features and short films.
-She has toured the United States, Europe and Australasia.
+Snail recorded 15 solo albums between 1990 and 2024 and has written film scores for several indie features and short films.
+She has toured the United States, Europe, and Australasia.

 In 2000, she won the Los Angeles LA Weekly Music Award for Best New-Genre/Uncategorizable Artist.

 Early life and influences

-Azalia Snail was born in Philadelphia to hippie parents, and was named after the azaleas that grew near their home.
-At the age of six, her mother persuaded her to take piano lessons, and while Snail agreed, she was "frustrated by the whole disciplinary process".
-This prompted her to switch to guitar, which gave rise to more lessons, and more musical discipline.
-At 15 years old, Snail bought an electric guitar against her parents' wishes, who wanted her to play acoustic instruments.
-She was forced to return the guitar and on doing so, told her mother, "That's all I want in my life – this guitar."
+Azalia Snail was born in Philadelphia to hippie parents and was named after the azaleas that grew near their home.
+At age six, her mother persuaded her to take piano lessons, and while Snail agreed, she was "frustrated by the whole disciplinary process".
+This prompted her to switch to guitar, giving rise to more lessons and musical discipline.
+At 15, Snail bought an electric guitar against her parents' wishes, who wanted her to play acoustic instruments.
+She was forced to return the guitar and, on doing so, told her mother, "That's all I want in my life – this guitar."

 Snail cites Lou Reed as her biggest musical influence, in particular his albums Coney Island Baby and Rock and Roll Heart.
 She also credits Brian Eno, T Rex, Patti Smith, The Kink Kronikles, and The Troggs Tapes as significant influences.